Azure/azure-sdk/_posts/2020-03-02-java-pluggable-http.md

         .buildClient();
 ```

-If OkHttp and Netty are not your favorite libraries, then you can also [write your own HTTP client plugin](https://github.com/Azure/azure-sdk-for-java/wiki/Custom-HTTP-clients).
-Let us know if you do this.
-We'd love to hear why and how you got on.
+If OkHttp and Netty doesn't fit your requirements or aren't your favorite libraries, you can also [write your own HTTP client plugin](https://github.com/Azure/azure-sdk-for-java/wiki/Custom-HTTP-clients).
+Let us know if you do this, we'd love to hear why and how the process went.

 ## Want to hear more?